cmusatyalab/gabriel-legacy/README.md

-# gabriel-server-common
+# Gabriel Server

-All Gabriel applications need to use the [gabriel-server](gabriel-server) module.
-If you want to run the server and the cognitive engine within the same Python program, this you just need this module.

-The [gabriel-standalone-engine](gabriel-standalone-engine) module is required to run the cognitive engine separately from the server.
+The cognitive_engine module can be used to process incoming data.

+The local_engine runs the websocket server within the same Python program as the Websocket Server.

+The network_engine module contains engine_server_shuttle which runs just the Websocket Server.
+The engine_runner in network_engine runs just a cognitive engine.
+The engine_server_shuttle and network_engine communicate with each other using zmq.

+## Installation
+Requires Python >= 3.5

+Run `pip install gabriel-server`

+## Publishing Changes to PyPi

+Update the version number in setup.py.
+Then follow [these instructions](https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives).